doubility-sky/daydayup/python.md

 ## Tools
 - [pyenv](https://github.com/pyenv/pyenv) lets you easily switch between multiple versions of Python.
 It's simple, unobtrusive, and follows the UNIX tradition of single-purpose tools that do one thing well.
+- [BeeWare](https://github.com/beeware) allows you to write your app in Python and release it on multiple platforms.
+No need to rewrite the app in multiple programming languages.
+It means no issues with build tools, environments, compatibility, etc.